 1963 Rambler Classic was more of a compact than an intermediate

-The Classic was only 189.3 inches long.
-That was from three to six inches shorter than a Buick Special, Dodge Dart, Mercury Comet, Oldsmobile F-85 and Pontiac Tempest.
+At only 189.3 inches in length, the Classic was from three to six inches shorter than its closest competitors, which in 1963 were the Buick Special, Dodge Dart, Mercury Comet, Oldsmobile F-85 and Pontiac Tempest.
 Meanwhile, the Rambler was longer than a Plymouth Valiant, but only by three inches.

 1963 Dodge Dart